OSCOSS/OJS-Authoring-Integration-plugin/README.md

 Open the OJS interface and select "ENABLE" under the settings "Fidus Writer Integration Plugin" under the following routes:

- in OJS 3.0 :

  setting > website > plugins

-in OJS < 3.0:

-Home > User > Journal Management > Plugin Management

 5. Configure the API key in OJS

 Come up with an API Key to allow secure communications between Fidus Writer and OJS.
 This is just a single long text string that you should not share with anyone that will need to be entered in the configurations of Fidus Writer and OJS.
 Be cautious: The key allows automatic login into Fidus Writer and OJS in various ways, so do not share it!

 To set the key in OJS, go to the settings of the Fidus Writer integration plugin under the following routes:

-in OJS 3.0 :

 setting > website > plugins -> Fidus Writer Integration plugin (triangle to left) -> Settings -> Enter API key -> Save.